Introduction

 Victimisation

-Occurs when an employee is treated badly because they have made or supported a complaint or raised a grievance under the Equality Act or they are suspected of doing so.
-An employee is not protected from victimisation where he or she maliciously makes or supports an untrue complaint.
+Occurs when an employee is treated unfairly because they have made or supported a complaint or raised a grievance under the Equality Act or they are suspected of doing so.
+An employee is not protected from victimisation where they maliciously make or supports an untrue complaint.

 Example: